An introduction to data labeling

 - Flexibility scaling resources: Labeling tasks are scaled according to project requirements, and therefore the process is a lot more flexible.

 - Cheaper labor and requires less time: With experienced, reputable vendors, high-quality data labeling for machine learning is a lot cheaper and saves time.
 Little to no management is needed from the client’s end to train and manage the labeling workforce.

 - Outside workers may lack oversight: There is the risk of incorrectly labeled data.
 Outside workers lack oversight, and data might not be labeled as experts need.

 - Potential data security risk: External labeling may pose a risk of exposing your organization’s sensitive data.
 Some vendors who leverage automated learning may use your data to build common models that could be used to label other clients’ data.
 In this case, clients might have to request that the vendor maintains data privacy.

 - Difficulty finding experienced vendors: Data labeling efficiency depends largely on the vendor’s experience and its own infrastructure of labeling using manual and technological resources.
 Finding vendors with good experience and a record for meeting client requirements can be tough.

 Conclusion: Use a blended approach

-After examining multiple ways to label data, we recommend a blended approach: using both automated and external data labeling.
+After examining multiple ways to label data for machine learning, we recommend a blended approach: using both automated and external data labeling.
 There may be some data security risks with external labeling, but in most cases, the data to be labeled is not sensitive.
 In such scenarios, external data labeling along with some kind of automated data labeling is the best option to achieve high-quality labeled data cheaply and quickly.

 Luckily for us, some companies such as Amazon, Scale AI, and Labelbox have identified gaps in labeling and offered a plethora of combinations within their services that can help you achieve your desired labeled dataset and within your Service Level Agreement.